cjfuller/nmatrix_extras/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+##License

+Licensed under the MIT/X11 license.
+See LICENSE.txt for the full license text.